memehri-a71/login/README.md

 ## Features

-- **User Authentication**: Supports sign-up, login, OTP verification, and password recovery.
+- **User Authentication**: Supports login, OTP verification  and user information.
 - **mobile view Design**: Built with Tailwind CSS for a clean and mobile-friendly user interface.
 - **Type Safety**: Utilizes TypeScript to enhance development with static type checking.
 - **Fast Development**: Powered by Vite for quick build and development times.